xuesixi/clox/readme.md

 # clox
-clox is a virtual machine of the lox programming language.
+clox is a interpreter of the lox programming language.

 It has a compiler to compile scripts into bytecode, and a stack-based virtual machine to run the bytecode.